stellar-deprecated/docs/guides/security.md

 (NOTE: You must notify the owners of other accounts that the compromised account has signing authority or that the keys are compromised.
 They need to remove the compromised account as a signer as well [and add the new account].)

-(Further note/question: is it bad practice to weight things such that all signers in a multi-signer scenario must sign a transaction?
-That way it’s easier to remove a compromised account, since the compromised account doesn’t need to agree to be removed.)

 ## Ensure assets are revocable